 We went back in and shared our decision with these medical strangers that needed us to decide.
 What we faced was judgment.
 Doctors and nurses telling us we needed to change our minds and that we would regret it.
 We didn’t try to convince them otherwise.
 We didn’t have it in us and frankly it didn’t matter what they said.
 They were trying to guide us, but didn’t know us.
 We knew who we were, and what we needed to survive.
 Our hearts echoed our unique beats which we could not ignore.

 We were moved to the room at the end of the floor.
 This was the room where tragedies were dealt with.
 We were there the entire night.
 Continuously harassed to change our minds.
 Judged.
 It didn’t matter.
 Every time I had a contraction, I felt her head or a body part and thought she moved.
 Desperate, I would ask the nurse to check for vitals again.
 At last I accepted.
 This was truly final.
 My parents came to see me.
 I felt their strength course through me as my mother held my hand and my father put his hand on my head.
 Karthik’s parents came and looked surprised to see me hold it together.
 I hope they realized how strong their son was.
 His calm, and belief in us.
 His need to protect me.
 His love pouring into my soul, keeping me alive.
 A husband and a friend I couldn’t survive this night without.
-I still don’t know if they truly saw his magnificence.
+I still don’t know if they truly saw his fortitude.
 I don’t know if they see it even now.

 It was time.
 A sheet was held up so neither of us would witness the delivery.
 I remember holding my breath so I couldn’t smell anything.
 They saw and informed us that the damn umbilical cord was the reason for the stillbirth.
 That which nourished her all this time.
 It happens.
 I was relieved to find out it wasn’t me.
 I couldn’t handle blaming myself at that time.
 I’d have the rest of my life to dissect what I could have done differently.
 All our parents sat in a waiting room outside.
 I don’t know if they saw her.
 I still haven’t asked.
 I don’t want to know.
 Then only the nurse, Karthik and I were left in the room, and I breathed again.